cicadatree/Chess-In-Python-v2/README.txt

-v2 seeks to improve upon v1 in the following two ways:
+v2 seeks to improve upon v1 in the following ways:

+- implementing the use of a virtual environment to run the application within (largely just for upholding general best practices; I'm not actually concerned about

 - breaking the program into separate files for better comprehensibility.
   This is my first time refactoring an application from one file into multiple files.